fisand08/stock_monitor/README.md

 ## Development:

 * next:

-	* timeline seletion for plot: fix the 1-week button, maybe it doesnt work because there is not data for last week?
-	* modify DB model to compute prices of n stocks of a company (think about it..)
+	* modify DB model to compute prices of n stocks of a company (think about it..) -> check if it works

 * planned:

+	* add little table with genral stock details like dividend
-		* make a table for each portfolio how much is was worth at any time
+	* make a db table for each portfolio how much is was worth at any time
 	* Give a way to add a new portfolio
 	* Start working in index tab